The Damage of Drinking During Early Pregnancy: 3 Myths Debunked

 Some babies exposed to high levels of alcohol will die before they are born.

 The Early Risks

-But for those mothers who drank very early in their pregnancy and stopped immediately upon learning that they were, the risks to their unborn child are minimal to non-existent.
+For those mothers who drank very early in their pregnancy and stopped immediately upon learning that they were pregnant, the risks to their unborn child were minimal to non-existent.